 -Submit a Street Parks Application - we'll contact you to schedule a meeting when we receive it.

 -Attend a free organizing seminar with your neighbors to develop a plan.

 -Develop a plant list.
 (See a recommended plant list.)

 Share your plan with the neighborhood through community meetings or flyers.
 Get your permits and plans approved by the Bureau of Urban Forestry (one month turnaround).

 -Spread the word about your project in our newsletter.

 We have annual events, volunteers, free seminars and funding to help you get your garden started.
-Contact the Street Parks Program Manager, Marissa Alexander at email@example.com - we're here to help, every step of the way.
+Michelle Loya-Talamantes, the Associate Director of Partner Experience at email@example.com - we're here to help, every step of the way.